loginom/loginom-help-en-omegat/data/components-platform.md

 ## Integrator

 The platform component that enables to publish your own web services that implement the logics developed in the Megaladata Server workflows.
-Megaladata Integrator provides an opportunity to implement the architecture that secures failure safety, load balancing and scaling out.
+Megaladata Integrator provides an opportunity to implement the architecture that secures failure safety, load balancing and horizontal scaling.

 System requirements for [OS Linux](https://help.loginom.ru/adminguide/linux/integrator/), for [OS Windows](https://help.loginom.ru/adminguide/windows/integrator/).